nejctrdin/ljubljana-bus-tracker/README.md

 ## Cloud hosted version

-Due to public demand, we might consider offering a public cloud hosted version of the application.
+Due to public demand, we published the app on the OpenShift cloud.
+You can see it in action here [http://ljubljanabustracker-nejctrdin.rhcloud.com](http://ljubljanabustracker-nejctrdin.rhcloud.com/).